-A. High-Rise defined..
-High-Rise procedures shall be utilized when a fire is reported in any structure that meets the definition of a high-rise according to the International Fire Code and International Building Code, which are buildings having occupied floors located more than 75 feet above the lowest level of fire department vehicle access (usually about seven or eight floors).

-B. Additional alarms.
-The first arriving Company Officer shall state, as part of their initial size-up that high-rise procedures will be in effect.
+- A. All Fireground Operations will be conducted utilizing the National Incident Management System (NIMS) and in accordance with NFPA 1561 Standard on Emergency Services Incident Management System and Command Safety. - B. High-Rise procedures shall be utilized when a fire is reported in any structure that meets the definition of a high-rise according to the International Fire Code and International Building Code, which are buildings having occupied floors located more than 75 feet above the lowest level of fire department vehicle access (usually about seven or eight floors). - C. The first arriving Company Officer shall state, as part of their initial size-up that high-rise procedures will be in effect.
 If there is evidence of a working fire upon arrival, or at any time during the investigation, the alarm should be upgraded to a multiple alarm.